iip-ecosphere/platform/platform/support/support.aas.basyx/README.md

 - Events

 **Upgrading BaSyx (for SSE)**

+These steps are only needed if you are in charge of upgrading BaSyx and in the same step deploying an new version to the SSE Maven repository.
+These steps are not intended if you just want to develop for the platform.
+Then the reliable BaSyx versions in the SSE Maven repository shall be sufficient.

+Why not simply relying on BaSyx in Maven Central?
+Because, so far BaSyx was not deployed there :/

 - Do a local check out of the respective/most recent BaSyx version
 - Build each project in ``sdks/java/*`` with ``mvn -DskipTests clean package``.
 - Build ``components/basys.components`` with ``mvn -DskipTests clean package``.